How To Service The Rear Brake Caliper On Your 2009 – 2010 Honda CRF450R

 Rear Caliper Installation

 - Install the rear wheel and caliper, then install the banjo bolt with new seal washers.
-Make sure to bleed your brakes after install!
+Make sure to bleed your brakes after installation!

 - Banjo Bolt – 25 ft-lbs